kfdm/gntp/README.md

 gntp/config.py
 --------------
-This is a class that is used mostly with the `client.py` and `server.p`y examples to hold some of the default values that I use mostly in testing
+This is a class that is used mostly with the `client.py` and `server.py` examples to hold some of the default values that I use mostly in testing

 client.py